-- "Positive Newborn Biochemical Screen" with "two mutations" - consistent with CLASSICAL GALACTOSEMIA
+"Positive Newborn Biochemical Screen" with "two mutations"

-Two mutations in the gene for the enzyme galactose-1-phosphate unidyl transferase (GALT or UT) were detected\.
+Two mutations in the gene for the enzyme galactose-1-phosphate unidyl transferase (GALT or UT) were detected.
 Observation of this genotype is consistent with severe impairment of the GALT enzyme and classical galactosemia.